Creating A School At Home For Your Kids – Distance Learning During COVID-19 Pandemic

 Many kids are having trouble with distance-learning.
 They can't relate it to regular school, which is causing agitation and distractions.
 Identify what trouble your child is having and help them overcome it.

 Are they getting bothered by being on camera?
 There are three things you can do – talk to the teacher and ask if you can switch off the camera, go to settings to remove the small screen with your kid's image, or start setting a timer.

 Every day, make your child do the activity they don't like for a few minutes and slowly increase the time until they become used to it.

 Do you need help keeping your child on track with their studies during the pandemic?
-Enroll them in Mrs. Myers Reading Room.
-Click here to register for our free trial online classes in Chicago and all across the US.
+Enroll them in Mrs. Myers' Reading Room.
+Click here to register for our free trial online classes in Southeast Wisconsin and all across the US.